Computer Science Courses

 CSCI 284 Database Design with Web Applications (4)

 This course provides students with a working knowledge of the power and potential of modern networked databases as well as of common uses and abuses.
 Students receive hands-on experience with open source development tools, which are widely used for building and placing databases on the web.
 Database development is explored, from conceptual elaboration through design and implementation, and interview techniques for effective database design are considered.
 Programming techniques are introduced for building, maintaining, accessing, interacting, and protecting the information in large data depositories.
 Discussions include consideration of concerns driving policy decisions for amassing and managing sensitive, and sometimes dangerous, information collections.
-Prerequisite: CSCI 101 or CSCI 157.
+Prerequisite: CSCI 157.

 CSCI 286 Computer Mapping and Geolocation (4)